BrownTD/fundu-app/aws/Django-Deployment-README.md

      sudo ln -s /etc/nginx/sites-available/fundu-app /etc/nginx/sites-enabled
      sudo systemctl restart nginx
      ```
+  Our application should now be accessible via the EC2 instance’s public DNS at port 80.

 2. **Start the Django Development Server**:
    - We run the Django development server to test it: